Ngz91/dotfiles/README.md

 You can find all available Oh-my-zsh themes [here](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes).

-Note: There are other themes that are not in the aforementioned repository that can be installed and used.
+<b>Note:</b> There are other themes that are not in the aforementioned repository that can be installed.
 Their installation will not be explained in this guide.

 <b>⬅️[Go back](#details) to details</b>